-Ben is shortlisted for Shipping Junior of the Year 2019 at the Chambers & Partners Bar Awards and is shortlisted for Shipping Junior of the Year for the Legal 500 UK Awards 2020.
+Ben was named Shipping Junior of the Year 2019 at the Chambers & Partners Bar Awards and is shortlisted for Shipping Junior of the Year for the Legal 500 UK Awards 2020.
 He is described by the directories as "a rising star" (Legal 500, 2019); “a standout shipping and commodities junior" (Chambers & Partners, 2018) and “a star of the future” (Chambers & Partners, 2017).
 He is also recognised as a leading junior in the Legal 500 Asia Pacific Guide.
 His significant recent cases include:

 Ben's broad international commercial practice has a particular emphasis on commodities, insurance / reinsurance and shipping.
 He appears as sole and junior counsel in the Court of Appeal, the Commercial Court and the London Mercantile Court, and before arbitral tribunals under the rules of many different international organisations including the LMAA, the LCIA, the ICC, the SIAC, the HKIAC, the Swiss Chambers' Arbitration Institution, FOSFA and GAFTA.